damc-dev/photo-album-showcase/README.md

 ## Introduction

 Welcome to the Photo Album Showcase!
-This Next.js application, written in TypeScript, is designed to provide a beautiful and user-friendly way to showcase photo albums.
+This Next.js application, written in TypeScript, is designed to provide a beautiful and user-friendly way to showcase photo albums as well as what I can develop given a prompt and a few hours.

 It currently uses the [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) API's provided by Typecode to retrieve placeholder albums and photos.